SystemSpace/Compendium/compendium.rst

 Who is the most powerful leader of Systemspace?
   It's hard to say, really - there's the leader of RISEN, but the Key is really the one upholding everything so eh.

+How would you compare RISEN and literally any contemporany government in terms of survelliance and knowing about your personal life?
+  They all use what we call an Identity. you can make a blank one whenever you want.
+There's also the Authority which you cannot easily swap out, because its simply a record of your basic features (species, gender etc).

+  Authorities are per-body.

+  SYNAPSE is pretty lenient with resetting your Authority, you can just request it and it'll be handled within a few minutes.

+So how do I do illegal shit without getting caught?
+  SYNAPSE is pretty lenient with resetting your Authority, you can just request it and it'll be handled within a few minutes.

+  use an empty Identity when doing your crime, and don't expose anything that's displayed on your Authority

 Aspects of the TSUKI Project
 ----------------------------